gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Our_Privacy_Opportunity/1_Society_runs_on_information_flows copy.md

 ## The transparency dilemma

-**One is forced to decide without the information necessary to make it**
+**One is forced to decide without the information necessary to make a decision.**

 Locking down data completely would not make a better world (maximizing privacy), leads to a lack of transparency and therefore malicious endeavors may be hidden or the upside potential of e.g. research is curtailed.
 Accountability is based on designing IFlows to hold someone accountable, bad actors are detected stopped, and avoided.